rhelmus/virtmem/doc/manual.md

 VPtr<char, SDVAlloc> b = NILL;
 ~~~

-Note that on platforms support C++11 you can simply use `nullptr` instead.
+Note that on platforms that support C++11 you can simply use `nullptr` instead.

 ## Pointer conversion {#aPConv}